SIREN-DST/Ontology-Enrichment/src/corpus-creation/README.md

 Alternatively, if the article is on one of the terms in the dataset, we still consider it and write it to the corpus.

-For extraction of articles from Wikipedia, we forked the WikiExtractor repository given [here](https://github.com/attardi/wikiextractor).
+For extraction of articles from Wikipedia, we used and edited from the excellent [WikiExtractor repository](https://github.com/attardi/wikiextractor) made by [Giuseppe Attardi](https://github.com/attardi).